 - Go for a walk before meals

-- Change the food from dry to wet, dogs typically prefer wet
+- Change dry dog food to wet, dogs typically prefer wet

 - Avoid feeding her with other animals or distractions

 You can also watch the video below, from boneocanine.com to give you some extra ideas of how to get your dog to eat.